 - Frequently Asked Questions

 Watch on YouTube: Grilled Steak with Chimichurri.
 Perfect for steak lovers!
 It's grilling season.
 What are you cooking?
 I got the perfect dinner idea.
-Grilled steak thinly sliced, topped with chimichurri made of fresh chopped parsley and more!
+Grilled steak, thinly sliced, topped with chimichurri made with fresh, chopped parsley and more!
 Or get the recipe here.

 1. Contact Grill / Griddler

-A compact indoor grilling tool that’s easy to store and even easier to use, the Cuisinart Griddler® GR-4NNAS offers five functions in one: contact grill, panini press, full grill, full griddle, and half grill/half griddle.
-Whether you’re craving seared chicken thighs, pressed sandwiches, or morning pancakes, this multifunction countertop appliance does it all.
+A compact indoor grilling tool that makes it easy to cook chicken, vegetables, and sandwiches with even heat and minimal smoke, the Cuisinart Griddler® GR-4NNAS offers five functions in one: contact grill, panini press, full grill, full griddle, and half grill/half griddle.
+Whether you're craving seared chicken thighs, pressed sandwiches, or morning pancakes, this multifunction countertop appliance does it all.

 What makes it stand out: